impal0r/zack/README.md

 # zack
  A 16-bit computer in logisim!
+ This project was intended as an educational resource, and I undertook it to better understand the workings of a cpu.
+It has a simple architecture with a hardwired decoder (which is unfortunately slightly messy), and simple IO for demonstration comprised of a keyboard, text output, and a 16x16 LED matrix - all built-in logisim components.
+As an educational resource it is of course not guaranteed to be fully functional by any measure.

- Works with Logisim 2.7.1 (the last version, the main branch of logisim is sadly no longer maintained) Scripts are written in Python 3
+ Works with Logisim 2.7.1 (the last version, the main branch of logisim is sadly no longer maintained) Scripts have been tested with Python 3.7

-How to use Zack:
+How to run Zack:
  - Open computer.circ with Logisim
  - Load a .mem program into the RAM (right-click on the RAM -> Load image -> select mem file -> Open)
  - Set the clock speed to the fastest possible (Simulate -> Tick Frequency -> 4.1KHz)
  - Press Ctrl-K to start/stop the clock
  - Left-click the keyboard in Poke mode to pass input to the simulated computer

+ How to program Zack:
+ - Copy the file userDefineLang.xml to Notepad++'s user defined language directory, which on Windows 10 is %AppData%\Roaming\Notepad++\
+ - Note: if you have already defined custom languages yourself please don't overwrite your own file, but merge the XML structure
+ - Create a .src file in the root of this project and open it in your favourite text editor, for example Notepad++
+ - Add `Z1.0 prog` as the first line in your file (or `Z1.0 bios` if you're writing another BIOS)
+ - Add #INCLUDE define.src at the top, which contains names for the BIOS functions (don't do this if you're writing another BIOS!)
+ - Write assembly code using the syntax and instructions in assemble.txt and instr.txt; see other .src files for examples
+ - Assemble to a .mem or .rom file using `> python3 assemble.py [filename] [options]`.
+This produces a memory image file in logisim's special format
+ - If you are writing another BIOS, load the .rom file into Zack's ROM module (the top one).
+Otherwise leave the top memory box alone and load your .mem file into the box below, the RAM.
+ - Caution: Zack does not use a standard calling convention, so the BIOS routines take paramters and return values in different registers.
+Each routine states its specifications separately in comments - see bios.src.
+I'm sorry it ended up this way.

 Please refer to assemble.txt, instr.txt and bios.txt for further documentation.

-Note: I have not yet found a way to overclock Logisim, but my computer can't simulate Zack at 4K Hz anyway and it works well enough :D
+Note: I have not found a way to overclock Logisim, but my computer can't handle Zack at 4K Hz anyway and it works well enough

 Credits:
  - Me